signupsoftware/exflowwebd365o/V2/README.md

 ### Instructions:
 1. Open PowerShell ISE
-2. Change parameters $location, $Security_Admins, $DynamicsAXApiId, $ExFlowUserSecret  (see inline comments)
+2. Change parameters (see inline comments)
 3. Press Play
-4. When prompted sign in using an Azure admin account
+4. When prompted sign in using an Azure Subscription Contributor (or higher) account
 5. Wait until done
-6. Sign in to the app and grant permissions
+6. Open URL and grant the app permissions

-If the text in the command window turns red or the script aborts something went wrong, see bellow section on errors.
+If the text in the command window turns red or the script aborts something went wrong, see below section on errors.